Ten Thousand Villages: Operations

-The Ten Thousand Villages USA headquarters is currently located in Akron, Pennsylvania.
-The organization operates as both a wholesaler and a retailer.
+The Ten Thousand Villages USA headquarters is located in Akron, Pennsylvania.
+The organization operates as both a wholesaler and online retailer, selling various home goods.

-Merchandise

-Ten Thousand Villages offers a wide range of handmade home décor and gifts from around the world, including baskets, sculptures, jewelry, musical instruments, toys, tableware, planters, linens, stationery, holiday items, and other accessories.
-Most Ten Thousand Villages stores also sell fair trade food products, such as chocolate, tea, rice, dried fruit, and coffee.

 Media

-In 2005, Ten Thousand Villages released a DVD titled The Power of Trading Fairly, which highlighted artisan partners from Bangladesh, Guatemala, and Kenya, showcasing how their lives had been improved through fair trade.
+In 2005, Ten Thousand Villages released a DVD titled The Power of Trading Fairly, discussing with artisans from Bangladesh, Guatemala, and Kenya.

-In 2006, the organization released Make Trade Fair, a compilation CD created to raise awareness and funds in support of Ten Thousand Villages.
+In 2006, the organization released Make Trade Fair, a compilation CD created to support Ten Thousand Villages.

 Impact

-Anecdotal evidence suggests that Ten Thousand Villages has had life-altering effects on its artisan partners.
-Its fair trade practices directly support tens of thousands of artisans around the world.
+The organization states that its fair trade practices support tens of thousands of artisans worldwide.
 In 2009, the company conducted their “One Reason Why” campaign which showcased some of these anecdotal stories.
 The campaign revolved around printed and digital materials (such as bookmarks and DVDs) that presented artisans’ “one reason why” fair trade had made a difference in their lives.
-Some of the generally small artisan groups or families have transformed into full-fledged businesses that employ hundreds to thousands of people.
+Some artisan groups or families have expanded into businesses that employ hundreds to thousands of people.
 However, little research has been conducted to determine the quantitative impact of Ten Thousand Villages and its worldwide fair trade partnerships.